CesarHtea/evolution-of-a-server.js-file/README.md

 ## Content

-This repo contains kind of phases of the evolution of an server.js file.
+This repo contains kind of the evolution of a server.js file.

 This repo is related to: